 Also, we sometimes refer to procedures as routines, subroutines, and functions.
 It also follows the concept of functional programming that helps to fix a block of code and increase its reusability.

-Procedural vs Object-Oriented
+Procedural vs. Object-Oriented Programming

 Often, we compare procedural and object-oriented programming paradigms.
 This is because both can deal with data, and modules, such as procedural programming functions and object-oriented methods.